dchgoh/FYP-A/README.md

    ```

 4. **Start Docker:**
    Open Docker Desktop and ensure it is running.
-The AI backend, which handles `.las` file uploads, Potree conversion (likely using PotreeConverter internally), and AI segmentation, is expected to run in Docker containers.

 5. **Run the Application:**
    Start the React development server.